Sometimes It's In Your Backyard

 Create Like No One Is Watching

 We're staying with the theme of creating like no one is watching, without being self-conscious and without immediate judgment.
-Let your creativity stretch.
-Be willing to look at things in a different light.
+Let creativity stretch.
+Look at things in a different light.
 For some that is painting, art journaling, and yes, photography.
-Our smartphones put a camera in all our hands.

-You can become more in touch with your creativity and what nature is sharing with you.
+What nature is sharing with us?
 Is the air crisp?
-What's the wind doing?
-Listen to all the invisible parts of nature speaking to you.
+Is the wind moving?
+The invisible parts of nature are speaking to us.

 My Raggedy Mushroom